AndrewHakmi/Nexus/Contributing.md

 🦅

-DISCLAIMER: No lizards were harmed in the development of AutoGPT.
+DISCLAIMER: No lizards were harmed in the development of Auto-GPT.
 The tale is apocryphal.
 We do have a coredev named Bill, but he is not (as far as we can tell) a lizard.

 🎖️ This is how to get the **CONTRIBUTOR** badge in Discord -- our mergers are on the lookout for contributions that demonstrate a high level of engineering capability.
 If you put your Discord name in your PR we'll be able to contact you.